saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 Ho: B(1) = B(2) = … = 0

-Ha: Atleast one Beta\_j is not equal to 0
+Ha: At least one Beta\_j is not equal to 0

-In this case, we are measuring the interaction between `category_simp` and `Size`, so our Beta j’s denotate the coefficient for both of these predictors as well as the interaction term.
+In this case, we are measuring the interaction between `category_simp` and `Size`, so our Beta j’s denote the coefficient for both of these predictors as well as the interaction term.
 Our null hypothesis can essentially be read as there are no interactions between any of the variables in our model and our alternative can be read as that there is